Updated July 10, 2023

 - Within liabilities, it contains unpaid bills, loan fees, credit card balances, and other obligations.

-- It uses various financial inputs like profit, investment, and financial plans along with cash and capital expenditure budgets.
+- It uses various financial inputs like profit, investment, financial plans, and cash and capital expenditure budgets.

-- Items that can be forecasted in a Balance Sheet include long-term debt, retained earnings, Net PP&E, other liabilities, and much more.
+- Items forecasted in a Balance Sheet include long-term debt, retained earnings, Net PP&E, other liabilities, and much more.

 4. Working Capital

 - We project the additional funds using the projected balance sheet, income statement, and initial balance sheet.
 These funds used during the planning period are known as working capital.